Mrs Lyndsay Reavley, Senior Teacher/Faculty Leader

 Key Stage 4

 At Key Stage 4 we build upon the skills and content covered at Key Stage 3.
 We aim to offer a number of level 2 qualifications which are tailored to the needs of the students.
 All students commence their KS4 courses in Year 9 and follow a route that leads to at least two Level 2 qualifications.
-There are a number of routes that are available for our students at Key Stage 4, these include: Triple Science, Science and Additional Science and BTEC First Awards in Principles and Applications of Applied Science.
+There are two routes that are available for our students at Key Stage 4, these are: Triple Science and Trilogy Science.

-All GCSE courses follow the AQA specifications and qualifications are available from grades A*-G. Each GCSE has a controlled assessment element worth 25%.
-The remaining assessments are through terminal examination papers at the end of the courses.
+The GCSE courses follow the AQA specifications and qualifications are available from grades 9-1.
+Each GCSE has a number of Required Practical Tasks which are carried out in lesson time.
+These are then assessed as part of the terminal examination papers at the end of the courses.
 The following GCSE Science options are available:-

 GCSE Biology, GCSE Chemistry, GCSE Physics – Separate Sciences